curl/everything-curl/libcurl-http/download.md

 downloads get a set of headers too, but when using libcurl you can select whether you want to have them downloaded (seen) or not.

-You can ask libcurl to pass on the headers to the same "stream" as the regular body is, by using `CURLOPT_HEADER`:
+You can ask libcurl to pass on the headers to the same stream as the regular body is, by using `CURLOPT_HEADER`:

     easy = curl_easy_init();